daringanitch/aws-ecr-codepipeline/README.md

 10. git add., git commit -am"initial" then git push the new files to code commit.

-11. in aws console go to codepipline to see you pipline working.
+11. in aws console go to codepipline to see your pipeline working.

 12. if it doesnt work troubleshoot.